BioWilko/ncov2019-artic-nf/README.md

 An up-to-date version of Nextflow is required because the pipeline is written in DSL2 and makes use of Mamba compatibility.
 Following the instructions at https://www.nextflow.io/ to download and install Nextflow should get you a recent-enough version.

 #### Containers
 This repo contains both [Singularity]("https://sylabs.io/guides/3.0/user-guide/index.html") and Dockerfiles.
-You can build the Singularity containers locally by running `scripts/build_singularity_containers.sh` and use them with `-profile singularity` The containers will be available from Docker/Singularityhub shortly.
+You can build the Singularity containers locally by running `scripts/build_singularity_containers.sh` and use them with `-profile singularity`.

 #### Conda
 The repo contains a environment.yml files which automatically build the correct conda env if `-profile mamba` or `-profile conda` is specifed in the command.
 Although you'll need `conda` or `mamba` installed, this is probably the easiest way to run this pipeline.